Kituba language: Literature

 In 2018, a book (Nelson Rolihlahla Mandela: Mbandu ya luzingu by Protais Yumbi) written in Kikongo ya Leta was nominated for the Grand Prix of Literary Associations.
-A hymnbook, Bankunga ya Kintwadi (Songs of Fellowship) was published in 1988 by the Mennonite Brethren Mission.
+A hymnbook, Bankunga ya Kintwadi (Songs of Fellowship), was published in 1988 by the Mennonite Brethren Mission.
 It is widely used by numerous Protestant denominations.

 Almost a hundred Kituba-language books and articles have been published by Every Child Ministries' Mwinda Project.
 These include articles on Christian education, Bible lessons for children and youth, teacher training, health, and a variety of other topics.
-These are available on-line and at bookstores and libraries within the Democratic Republic of Congo.
+These are available on-line and at bookstores and libraries within the Democratic Republic of the Congo.